Roger Van Dyke, President Indian River Golf Foundation

 Mentor Golf, a new division of the Indian River Golf Foundation, has been designed to provide affordable on-course training.
 The purpose of the year-round program is to encourage high levels of player development.
 Mentors are members of the Indian River Golf Foundation (IRGF) PGA or tour professional staff.
 Other professionals may be PGA/LPGA guest professionals or the PGA professional at the host golf facility.

 While playing nine holes of team golf with the junior players (3 to 4 junior players per group), mentors follow a prescribed program observing each individual and discussing critical points throughout the round.
 One player may need more input than the others in a particular area, but it is suitable for hearing good sound advice.
 The scheduled allotted time is 3 hours, including warm-up and wrap-up.

 - Procedures (golf etiquette) on the golf course.

 - Golf Course Management

-Each session requires two carts of which one will be driven by a parent.
-Players can alternate walking to be in compliance with golf facility rules not to exceed two people per cart.
+Each session requires two carts, of which a parent will drive one.
+Players can alternate walking to comply with golf facility rules not to exceed two people per cart.

 All sessions will conclude with players being encouraged to continue working on game improvement.
-Mentor Golf sessions may be scheduled as many times desired.
+Cadets may schedule mentor golf sessions as many times as desired.

 Cost – $30 – Siblings – $20…..includes carts, course fees & range balls.
 Checks payable to the IRGF.